 How do the odds show your probability of winning?

 Sports betting odds can also point you toward the most likely outcome, at least as far as the oddsmakers perceive the matchup.
 You can calculate the implied probability of a team winning by doing some calculations using the odds.
-For example, let’s say that you wanted to place a simple NBA moneyline bet at the following odds.
+For example, let’s say that you wanted to place a simple NBA moneyline bet for the following odds on the Caesars Maryland Sportsbook app:

 - Toronto Raptors +110